• Skip to primary navigation

 They can be found at many grocery stores and the Tyson brand that I use comes without giblets.
 If the hens you’re using have giblets, remove them before adding to the brine and smoking.

 Although it’s not required, if you have time to make and let your cornish hens sit in a brine solution, it’s highly recommended for a juicy, flavorful hen.
-(I love doing this for chicken wings, and broiler chickens too!)
+(I love doing this for air fried chicken wings, and broiler chickens too!)

 I highly recommend using the brine ingredients in this smoked chicken brine and letting the hens soak for 24 hours.
 However if you’re pressed for time, at least 2 hours is ideal.